MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

 author: jswymer
 ---
 # Converting to Shared Schema
 Shared schema is a data model that includes tenants and companies.
-By sharing database resources among tenants and companies, shared schema optimizes the reuse of resources, such as execution plans, memory, and database connections.
+Shared schema optimizes the reuse of resources, such as execution plans, memory, and database connections.

 <!-- alternative
 Shared schema is a data model that shares database resources among tenants and companies.
 Shared schema optimizes the reuse of resources, such as execution plans, memory, and database connections.
 -->

 Shared schema can be used in single tenant or multitenant deployment, although it is especially designed for a multitenant deployment.
 It enables you to have multiple tenants in the same database, where you have access to the states of both the tenants and the database.
-You can upgrade tenants individually to different application versions, which means that in a database, tenants can support different application versions.
+You can individually upgrade tenants to different application versions, which means that in a database, tenants can support different application versions.

 ## Overview
 To help explain shared schema, let's first look at the conventional [!INCLUDE[navnow_md](includes/navnow_md.md)] data model, which is referred to as *separate schema*.